sdnfv/sdnfv.github.io/onvm.md

 ## Current Status
 We have released a preliminary version of OpenNetVM for testing. **The source code and documentation are [available on github](https://github.com/sdnfv/openNetVM).**

+We will be releasing [NSF CloudLab](http://cloudlab.us) template images soon.
+Please [contact us](mailto:timwood@gwu.edu) if you are interested in testing these.

 ## Features

 <img src="/res/netvm-arch.png" style="float:right; padding-left:15px; padding-bottom:10px">